openvinotoolkit/open_model_zoo/demos/README.md

 ## Demos that Support Pre-Trained Models

-> **NOTE:** OpenVINO™ Inference Engine HDDL plugin is available in [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution only.
+> **NOTE:** OpenVINO™ Runtime HDDL plugin is available in [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution only.

 You can download the [Intel pre-trained models](../models/intel/index.md) or [public pre-trained models](../models/public/index.md) using the OpenVINO [Model Downloader](../tools/model_tools/README.md).

 ## Build the Demo Applications

-To be able to build demos you need to source OpenVINO™ and OpenCV environment from a binary package which is available as [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution.
+To build the demos, you need to source OpenVINO™ and OpenCV environment.
+You can install the OpenVINO™ toolkit using the installation package for [Intel® Distribution of OpenVINO™ toolkit](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit-download.html) or build the open-source version available in the [OpenVINO GitHub repository](https://github.com/openvinotoolkit/openvino) using the [build instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).
-Please run the following command before the demos build (assuming that the binary package was installed to `<INSTALL_DIR>`):
+For the Intel® Distribution of OpenVINO™ toolkit installed to the `<INSTALL_DIR>` directory on your machine, run the following commands to download OpenCV and set environment variables before building the demos:

 ```sh
 <INSTALL_DIR>/extras/scripts/download_opencv.sh